 Prague has a long literary history and it is a UNESCO City of Literature.
 Students will be able to sample some of that rich variety during the trip.
 Students will also have the opportunity to learn about the role of different languages and cultural identities in Czech history.

 Students will take part in a tour of central Prague guided by English Language and Literature students from Charles University.
-Other cultural activities could include a literary tour of Prague, visits to the Museum of Communism, Franz Kafka Museum, the Ethnographic Museum of the National Museum, Prague Castle and lunch at the literary Cafe Slavia.
+Other cultural activities could include a literary tour of Prague, visits to the Museum of Communism (£9), Franz Kafka Museum (£6), the National Museum (£6), Prague Castle (£6) and lunch at the literary Cafe Slavia.
+From these visits students will learn about this region’s turbulent political and social history (as reflected in the works of writers such as Milan Kundera, Václav Havel, Bohumil Hrabal, Karel Čapek and Ladislav Fuks).

 Travel and accommodation